Argent77/A7-GolemConstruction/README.md

 # Golem Construction for Spellcasters
-*A mod for BG:EE - Siege of Dragonspear, BG2:EE, EET and IWD:EE that allows spellcasters to build their own golems.*
+*A mod for BG:EE, BG2:EE, EET and IWD:EE that allows spellcasters to build their own golems.*

 ## Overview